ryouchinsa/ryouchinsa.github.io/edit/README.md

 - pixels

 Create using Cellpose.
 - The first channel is for the cytoplasm and the second channel is for the nuclear.
+For gray images, please set the same one such as (Red, Red) for better detections.
 - Increase the diameter to detect larger cells, decrease the diameter to detect smaller cells.
 - Increase the flow threshold to increase the number of detections.
 - Increase the min size not to detect cells which are less than the min size.